 But overspending on administration is not usually an issue in most NFPs; in fact, it’s more common for organisations to spend too little in their desire to be responsible stewards of donated funds.

-Accounting For Good CEO Kirsten Forrester is a tireless champion of quality financial management in the NFP sector and has long felt irritated by the expectation that NFPs should be able to operate on the slimmest of overhead costs.
+True Accounting CEO Kirsten Forrester is a tireless champion of quality financial management in the NFP sector and has long felt irritated by the expectation that NFPs should be able to operate on the slimmest of overhead costs.

 “It simply isn’t practical and doesn’t promote good governance and a standard of management – not to mention facilities, equipment, work health and safety and training that NFP clients and employees alike should be able to expect,” Kirsten said.

-An Accounting For Good benchmarking analysis revealed rent alone can eat up to 10% of annual revenue for the NFPs we assist.
+An True Accounting benchmarking analysis revealed rent alone can eat up to 10% of annual revenue for the NFPs we assist.